yar3333/meta-serializer/README.md

  * override `onNoValueProvided` if need (throws exception by default);
  * override `onNotNullableValueIsNull` if need (throws exception by default);
  * override `deserializeValueNotNullableType` to support additional types;
- * catch `MetaDeserializerException` to detect deserialization errors.
+ * catch `MetaSerializerException` to detect deserialization errors.

 Example